-- 1. If, as per upgrade instructions, the secondary configuration was saved while using a v6.0 or previous v6.1 image, configure the switch to use the secondary configuration with the use config secondary command.
+- 1. If, as per upgrade instructions, the secondary configuration was saved while using a v6.0 or previous v6.1 image, configure the switch to use the secondary configuration.
+Command is: "use config secondary".
 If there is no stored configuration saved for that version of ExtremeWare, you will need to re-configure or download the correct configuration file to the switch when running the desired image. - 2.
-Use the image in the secondary image space with the use image secondary command. - 3.
-Verify that the above procedures were completed successfully with the show switch command. - 4.
-Downgrade the BootROM version to v6.5 if you are pointing the image back to a version of EW previous to 6.1.9.
-The show version command displays the BootROM version as "Unknown" when the BootROM is downgraded.
+Use the image in the secondary image space by using the command: "use image secondary". - 3.
+Verify that the above procedures were completed successfully with the command "show switch".

-5. Reboot the switch.
+Reboot the switch.
 If you have followed upgrade instructions, your original configuration should be in place.
 If you did not have the correct configuration downloaded, you may provide a minimal configuration for the switch through CLI sufficient to TFTP download the configuration file generated during the upgrade procedure.
 If you do not have the configuration file, re-configure the switch manually.